i-dream-of-ai/ipybox/docs/usage.md

 !!!
 Note

-    Instead of letting the `ExecutionContainer` context manager handle the lifecycle of the container, you can also [manually run and kill the container](usage.md#manual-container-lifecycle-management).
+    Instead of letting the `ExecutionContainer` context manager handle the lifecycle of the container, you can also [manually manage the container lifecycle](usage.md#manual-container-lifecycle-management).

 ## State management